-The majority of industrial air applications require a pressure level between 7 and 12 Bar.
+The majority of industrial air applications require a pressure level between 100 and 175 PSIG.

-The volume or amount of compressed air per unit of time that a compressor can produce is measured in cubic meters of air per second (m3/s).
+The volume or amount of compressed air per unit of time that a compressor can produce is measured in cubic feet of air per minute (CFM).

 The capacity of an air compressor is its ability to deliver a volume of air at an absolute pressure.